-Effective budgeting is essential to the successful financial management of Halesowen College.
+Effective budgeting is an essential part of the framework to ensure the successful financial management of Halesowen College.
 The aim of this policy is to ensure that the financial plan reflects the planned learning activities and supports the strategic objectives of Halesowen College.
 The model must recognise affordability and the discharge of targets for liquidity, profitability and gearing thus creating an agile basis for investment whilst retaining financial resilience.